30 party games to play with your family this Thanksgiving

 Seeing family is great.
 The food is especially delicious.
 But entertainment for everyone can be challenge.

-This year, why not put your Apple TV ($179.00 at Apple), Chromecast, Alexa speakers or Google Home ($129.00 at Dell Home) to good use (to deflect and distract as much as possible)?
+This year, why not put your Apple TV (£179.00 at Apple), Chromecast, Alexa speakers or Google Home to good use (to deflect and distract as much as possible)?
 Here are 30 games you can play with your family this holiday season.

 Apple TV

 - SketchParty TV is like Pictionary, but without the mess.
 Each player is given five words to draw in two minutes while other players try to guess the word.
-You will need either an iPhone ($849.00 at Apple) or iPad ($316.49 at Amazon.com) to play, and up to eight players per team can join.
+You will need either an iPhone (£699.00 at Apple) or iPad (£339.00 at Apple) to play, and up to eight players per team can join.
 SketchParty TV is $4.99 (£4.99 or AU$7.99).

 - 3via is a multiplayer general trivia game for Apple TV.
 Players can use their iPad or iPhone to connect to the game and you can choose between three playing styles: Death Match, Classic (best out of seven) and Speed (first to answer correctly).
 3via and the companion iOS app are both free.